Caffeine acts as a stimulant of the Central Nervous System (CNS), causing increased alertness.

-Individuals who have the TT genotype in the specific polymorphism of the CYP1A2 gene may be fast metabolizers of caffeine.
+Individuals who have the TT genotype in this specific polymorphism of the CYP1A2 gene may be fast metabolizers of caffeine.

-In a study conducted on 553 individuals, it was found that people with this genotype had a 70% reduction in the risk of a heart attack on increased consumption of caffeine.
+A study conducted on 553 individuals found that people with this genotype had a 70% reduction in the risk of a heart attack on increased consumption of caffeine.